 School crisis guide: Help and healing in a time of crisis - National Education Association Healthy Futures

 Developed with support from the Sprint Foundation, this guide provides information and advice for schools and districts to help them develop emergency and crisis response plans, put plans into action, and support their communities over the long term after a crisis.
 It also covers how the National Education Association and state and local education associations can support schools during crises.

-School safety and crisis - National Association of School Psychologists (NASP)
+School safety & crisis - National Association of School Psychologists (NASP)

 Talking to children about the shooting - National Child Traumatic Stress Network (NCTSN)

 This resource offers tips for parents and other caregivers to help them talk with their children about a shooting, recognize certain reactions as common in children who have witnessed a shooting, model coping strategies, and know when to seek professional mental health assistance for their child.